notaryproject/notaryproject.dev/README.md

 ### Cloud IDE

 This repository has been setup to use a [Gitpod.io](https://gitpod.io) remote development environment.
-The [https://gitpod.io/#https://github.com/notaryproject/notaryproject.dev](https://gitpod.io/#https://github.com/notaryproject/notaryproject.dev) link has been setup to launch a full blown editor and preview environment for the [NotaryProject.dev](https://notaryproject.dev) site.
+The for example, visiting [https://gitpod.io/#https://github.com/notaryproject/notaryproject.dev](https://gitpod.io/#https://github.com/notaryproject/notaryproject.dev) launches an in browser editor and preview environment for the [NotaryProject.dev](https://notaryproject.dev) site.

 # License